hujun-open/myflags/README.md

 Note: flag is only created for exported struct field.

-In addition to base types, following types are also supported:
+In addition to above types, following types are also supported:

-- pointer to the base type
+- pointer to the type above
-- slice/array of base type
+- slice/array of type above
-- slice/array of pointer to the base type
+- slice/array of pointer to the type above

 for slice/array, use "," as separator.